Updated June 2023

 It's hard to get exactly the right details on the first try.
 That's pretty much because what we think we need as we're planning a piece may change as we research and write it.
 Nature of the beast.
 It's important to put a stake in the ground as you're planning, of course, so you know what information to go after.
 But that may change as you go.
+Keeping your audience in mind as you do your research and writing is vital.
+So is revising to make sure you have the right details to support your audience in the right way (but that's a-whole-nother topic that you can learn about here).

 The 3 categories of details